aws-samples/aws-get-started-workshop/content/02-base/02-set-up-landing-zone.md

 9. Select **`Save changes`**.

 {{% notice tip %}}
 **Auditing use of MFA:** The configuration shown above does not force the use of MFA, but it does impose an additional overhead of a one-time password sent via email for users that have not yet registered an MFA device.
-You will likely want to establish either manual or automatic recurring audits to ensure that your users have registered an MFA device.
+You will likely want to establish either manual or automatic recurring audits to help ensure that your users have registered an MFA device.
 {{% /notice %}}

 ## 6. Enable MFA via AWS SSO for Control Tower Administrator User